Variational Mixture of Graph Neural Experts for Alzheimer's Disease Recognition across Frequency Bands in EEG Brain Networks: Methods

-Aiming to capture multi-scale temporal patterns in EEG signals while extracting meaningful node representations for each channel, the MGFormer~\cite{rahman2025mgformer} architecture was designed to more effectively capture multi-level features encompassing both local and long-range temporal signals.
-As shown in Fig.~\ref{fig:Transformer}, the components include self-attention to capture long-range temporal dependencies, one-dimensional convolutional neural network (1-D CNN) to extract local temporal details, and Fast Fourier Transform (FFT) features.
+Aiming to capture multi-scale temporal patterns in RBP-derived EEG features while extracting meaningful node representations for each channel, the MGFormer ~\cite{rahman2025mgformer} architecture was designed to more effectively capture multi-level features encompassing both local and long-range temporal signals.
+As shown in Fig.~\ref{fig:Transformer} of the MGT-NFE components, these include self-attention to capture long-range temporal dependencies, a one-dimensional convolutional neural network (1-D CNN) to extract local temporal details, and Fast Fourier Transform (FFT) features.